-Metro COG and the City of Moorhead will team with ATAC in a three-year contract to initiate an intersection traffic counting program that will, over time, provide counts of the City's signalized intersections every three years.
+Metro COG and the City of Moorhead will team with ATAC to initiate an intersection traffic counting program that will, over time, provide counts of the City's signalized intersections every three years.
 Each year, the project will include approximately 18 intersections.